 An accredited person is a person accredited to the Clean Energy Council to design and/or install renewable energy systems.
 Categories of accredited persons include:

 In all instances, a person authorised under the Queensland Electrical Safety Act (2002) is required to certify the installation.

 Where do I need to install Power Limiting Devices?

 This Standard allows for nil export to the network (i.e., self consumption) as an option up to 30kVA when a larger system is requested but fails to meet our initial assessment criteria.
 In this case the installer shall submit a single line diagram showing the location of the power export limiting device in relation to other circuits, settings for operation of the device and site details.
 This drawing will be included as an appendix to the network connection offer.
 We won't be maintaining a list of approved power limiting devices.

 What drawings or documentation is required with my applications?

 Applications for installations incorporating power limiting devices and/or battery energy storage systems are required to submit an approved drawing with the application.
-This drawing is to be signed by a CEC accredited designer or an Registered Professional Engineer of Queensland (RPEQ).
+This drawing is to be signed by a Clean Energy Council accredited designer or an Registered Professional Engineer of Queensland (RPEQ).
 Changes are being made to our Electrical Partners Portal (EPP) to allow these documents to be submitted with the application.
 However, in the interim if you can please email these drawings to email@example.com, referencing the NMI for the site and the portal application number.